Some Impossibility Results for Inference With Cluster Dependence with Large Clusters: Consistent Estimation of Variance

 (i) If $\limsup_{n \rightarrow \infty} n_C/ n > 0$, the long run variance $\sigma_{LR}^2$ is not consistently estimable.

 (ii) If $\lim_{n \rightarrow \infty} d_{mx}^2 d_{av} /n = 0$, the long run variance $\sigma_{LR}^2$ is consistently estimable. \end{corollary}

+The impossibility result in (i) has an important implication in many models with network dependent observations.
+As in the case of a dependency graph, many models of network dependence do not specify the strength of dependence between observations that are adjacent in the network \citep[e.g.,][]{Kojevnikov/Marmer/Song:21:JOE}.
+Weak dependence is usually imposed between observations that are far from each other in terms of the shortest path in the network.
+Hence, when there is a large clique in the network which constitutes a nonnegligible fraction of the entire sample in the limit as $n \rightarrow \infty$, Corollary \ref{cor: dep graph}(i) implies that the long run variance of the network dependent observations is not consistently estimable.

 It is interesting to note that one cannot characterize a necessary and sufficient condition for the network solely in terms of its maximum degree.
-The following example shows that if $X_n$ is a multivariate normal random vector such that each component has a bounded variance and has a star graph as a dependency graph, the long run variance is consistently estimable.

-\textbf{Example (A Star Network as a Dependency Graph):} Let $X_n = (X_{n,1},...,X_{n,n})^\top$ be a centered multivariate random vector which has a graph $G_n$ as a dependency graph.
+For example, if $X_n$ is a multivariate normal random vector such that each component has a bounded variance and has a star graph as a dependency graph, the long run variance is consistently estimable.
+To see this, let $X_n = [X_{n,1},...,X_{n,n}]^\top$ be a centered multivariate random vector which has a graph $G_n$ as a dependency graph.
 Let the graph $G_n$ be a star graph with the unit $1$ being its center.\footnote{The star graph as a dependency graph is different from an additive common shock model such as $X_{n,i} = C_n + \varepsilon_i$, where $C_n$ is a common shock, and $\varepsilon_i$'s are cross-sectionally independent idiosyncratic shock.
 In this case, the dependency graph is a \textit{complete graph}, because every pair of random variables is correlated through the common shock.
 Hence, the center in the star graph as a dependency graph cannot be a source like a common shock.
 It is more plausible to imagine the center to be an aggregated outcome of independent sources.
 In this case, by simply eliminating the star, one obtains independent random variables.} In the context of multivariate normality, we can write